 Taste – Winner Nespresso

 One of the most important factors when it comes to picking a brand is the taste of the coffee.
-This one was difficult because Nespresso has their own range of pods and that’s it, whereas Keurig has a range of different pods from different brands.
-So it can be hard to judge to the taste.
+This one was difficult because Nespresso has its own range of pods and that’s it, whereas Keurig has a range of different pods from different brands.
+So it can be hard to judge the taste.

-What’s important to remember here is that coffee pods are brewed in seconds using pressure and water flow, this doesn’t allow for a long coffee bloom or extraction, so taste wouldn’t be as impactful as a drip coffee or other longer brewing coffee methods.
+What’s important to remember here is that coffee pods are brewed in seconds using pressure and water flow, this doesn’t allow for a long coffee bloom or extraction, so the taste wouldn’t be as impactful as drip coffee or other longer brewing coffee methods.

 The thing that we are looking at in regard to taste is the actual coffee that comes out of the machine, not the pod.